SoftwareTestingTrends/ai-tester-kit/docs/generative-ai-testing-pro/generative-ai-prompt-engineering.md

 ---
-sidebar_position: 1
+sidebar_position: 2
-title: ⚙️ Prompt Enginering
+title: ⚙️ Prompt Engineering
 ---

 ## ⚙️ What is a Prompt?